rchomjak/dopt/README.md

 # dopt

-Attempt to solve dynamic optimization problem from Coursera course.
+Attempt to solve dynamic optimization problems from Coursera course.